 These days, people think of entrepreneurship as something that can solve all their financial problems and improve their status quo.

-Got a boring job?
+Got a tedious job?
 Start a business.

 Have a boring life?
 Start a business and embark on a thrilling journey.

 Want to be famous?
 Become an entrepreneur.
 You’ll get lots of eyeballs.

 Want to achieve financial freedom?
 Become an entrepreneur and become a millionaire.

 Although entrepreneurship can help you achieve some of these goals, it’s not exactly what people think.

 Having an epiphany?
 Read on.